gschjetne/json-mop/README.md

 ## Quick Start

-To use JSON-MOP, define your classes with the class option `(:metaclass json-serializable)`.
+To use JSON-MOP, define your classes with the class option `(:metaclass json-serializable-class)`.
 For slots that you want to appear in the JSON representation of your class, add the slot option `:json-key` with the string to use as the attribute name.
 The option `:json-type` defaults to `:any`, but you can control how each slot value is